 Lybrate.com has a nexus of the most experienced Dentists in India.
-You will find Dentists with more than 26 years of experience on Lybrate.com.
+You will find Dentists with more than 27 years of experience on Lybrate.com.
 Find the best Dentists online in Navi Mumbai.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Pallav A. Bhangale

 Root Canal Treatment

 Teeth Cleaning Procedure